steadybit/docs-public/install-and-configure/install-on-prem-platform/README.md

 #### Productive Usage

-As mentioned above, this getting started helped to set up quickly a steadybit platform.
+As mentioned above, this getting started helped to set up quickly a Steadybit platform.

-Before using steadybit
+Before using Steadybit

 - configure your own Postgres database as [described here](advanced-configuration.md#database-configuration).
 - we recommend to use your internal authorization services such as LDAP or OIDC provider as [described here](/install-and-configure/install-on-prem-platform/advanced-configuration.md#ldap-authentication).